-Click here for a Zoom link for this event!
+Click here for a video recording of this event!

 In this, the third event in our new CLGS Queer & Latinx Faith Conversation series, we explore three ministerial careers shaped by the pursuit of faith and justice.
-Each panelist will offer reflections on where we’ve been, are, and will be at Latinx Christian leaders.
-Come join the discussion!
+Each panelist offers reflections on where we’ve been, are, and will be as Latinx Christian leaders.
+Enjoy the discussion!

 The Rev. Liz Muñoz has served as the vicar of Santiago/St. James Episcopal Church, Oakland, since 2018.
 She identifies as a bisexual, Chicana activist priest and a community organizer.
 She has served as rector or vicar in four distinct multicultural settings in Los Angeles and Chicago.
 Rev. Muñoz was born in Los Angeles and grew up in the working class Latinx neighborhood of Boyle Heights in East L.A.
 She was ordained to the priesthood in 2005.
 Before receiving her MDiv from the Seminary of the Southwest in Austin, TX she spent 18 years as a bilingual general and special education teacher.